-Today my daughter told her little brother, from the back seat, and projecting into the front seat, “There’s no such thing as perfect, right mom?”
+Today my daughter told her little brother, from the back seat of our old car and projecting into the front seat, “There’s no such thing as perfect, right mom?”

-I don’t know what she was asserting this over, but my answer was a long pause, and then, “No, that’s actually a lie we tell kids and one another.”
+I don’t know what she was asserting this over, but my answer took a long pause before sounding like this, “No, that’s actually a lie we tell kids and one another.”

 Everyone knows it’s a lie.